Read | Listen| Write

 So this vision of free education existed,

-Even my own grandfather dropped school for work
+Even my own grandfather left school for work

 As the Northwest Ordinance stated,